edulinq/quizgen/README.md

 ### Uploading a Quiz to Canvas

-To upload a quiz to Canvas, the `quizgen.cli.upload-canvas-quiz` module can be used.
+To upload a quiz to Canvas, the `quizgen.cli.canvas.upload` module can be used.
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.upload-canvas-quiz <path to quiz JSON file> --course <canvas course id> --token <canvas access token>
+python3 -m quizgen.cli.canvas.upload <path to quiz JSON file> --course <canvas course id> --token <canvas access token>
 ```

 If an existing quiz with the same name is found, then nothing will be uploaded unless the `--force` flag is given..

 ### Uploading a Quiz to GradeScope

-To upload a quiz to GradeScope, the `quizgen.cli.create-gradescope-quiz` module can be used.
+To upload a quiz to GradeScope, the `quizgen.cli.gradescope.create` module can be used.
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.create-gradescope-quiz <path to quiz JSON file> --course <course id> --user <username> --pass <password> --upload
+python3 -m quizgen.cli.gradescope.gradescope <path to quiz JSON file> --course <course id> --user <username> --pass <password> --upload
 ```

 Since GradeScope uses passwords instead of tokens, take extra caution about your password appearing in config files or command histories.